Procedure: Academic staff loadings and allowances

 - an academic staff member appointed as a Deputy, Associate and Sub Dean/Academic Director to act as such under delegated authority of the College Dean or a School Director

-- Other designated roles approved in writing for the payment of a responsibility loading by the Director Human Resources or the Vice Chancellor.
+- Other designated roles approved in writing for the payment of a responsibility loading by the Chief People Officer or the Vice Chancellor.
 Responsibility loadings will continue to be paid during short-term periods of paid leave of less than two months, such as annual leave and personal leave, the loadings will be suspended for periods of leave equal to or in excess of two months.

 - General conditions of appointment remain those set out in the appointee's substantive letter of appointment